KuldeepShenoy/KuldeepShenoy/README.md

 ###

-<p align="left"> AI/ML Enthusiast | Student from Karnataka, India .
-I'm Kuldeep Shenoy, a passionate student diving deep into the fascinating world of Artificial Intelligence and Machine Learning.
+<p align="left"> I'm Kuldeep Shenoy, a passionate student diving deep into the fascinating world of Artificial Intelligence and Machine Learning.
 I love solving real-world problems using innovative algorithms and cutting-edge technologies .</p>

 ###